Henry Cavendish (politician): Death and legacy

 Sir Henry Cavendish died on 12 October 1616 at Chatsworth, Derbyshire, England.

-The Cavendish Memorial, a magnificent early-17th-century church monument to Henry and his brother William, may have been designed by their mother prior to her death.
+The Cavendish Memorial, an early-17th-century church monument to Henry and his brother William, may have been designed by their mother prior to her death.
 It can be seen in St Peter's Church, Edensor, Derbyshire, where they are buried.
-Henry is symbolically depicted by his armour, which hangs on the wall and a magnificent carved marble statue of Mars- God of War, by Maxamillion Colt.
-But it is the startlingly realistic bare bones of his effigy that says the most about the man, indicating his disavowal of his mother's values and resistance to participate in her dynastic agenda.
-It may be that Lady Bess attempted to shame him beyond the grave by this design.... or (as her death preceded his) it may well refer to Henry's own sense of humour and choice, a final act of defiance to conformity.
+Henry is symbolically depicted by his armour, which hangs on the wall, and a carved marble statue of Mars, the Roman God of War, by Maxamillion Colt.